anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-empirical_intro.md

 2. Update your `.cpp` files so that they make one of each species to start.

 3. Update your `web.cpp` so that it draws a different color rectangle based on the species of the organism and make sure that you are seeing your two species.
+You'll find the `GetOrg(position)` method of `World` helpful for this.

 4. Species aren't interesting if they don't do something different, so make a conditional statement in `Process` and/or `CheckReproduction` so that something is different based on the species.
 Maybe one of your species doesn't get all the points each update or takes more points to reproduce.